 As the UK’s leading online pension provider, PensionBee uses technology to help customers find and combine their pensions into one new online plan.
-With her appointment Romi brings years of experience in helping consumers extract information from their old pension providers, consolidating old pension pots (some of which have been lost or forgotten about), and engaging consumers digitally.
+With her appointment Romi brings years of experience in helping consumers extract information from their old pension providers, consolidating old pension pots, and engaging consumers digitally.

 Romi joins Andrew Lowe, Change and Data Solutions Director at the Institute and Faculty of Actuaries (IFoA) and Equiniti; Dominic Lindley, Independent; Francis Goss, Chief Commercial Officer at the AHC; Kim Gubler, Chair at PASA; Nigel Peaple, Director of Policy and Research at PLSA; Paddy Greene, Head of Money and Consumer Rights Policy at Which?; Samantha Seaton, CEO of Moneyhub; Will Lovegrove, Independent; and Yvonne Braun, Director of Policy, Long Term Savings and Protection at the ABI.

 The Steering Group has been formed to work on the practicalities of establishing pensions dashboards services and making them available for use by the general public.
 It will support the work of the Industry Delivery Group (IDG) which has been created within the Money and Pensions Service, to take forward the creation of the technology that will enable dashboards.